blue-dot-consortium/hackathon-website/details/faq.md

 Yes!

-## Will the Hackathon happen again?
+## Will the Hackathon happen again next year?

 Yes!